|Study location||Estonia, Tartu|

 The entry qualification documents are accepted in the following languages: English / Estonian.

 All applicants must comply with our English language requirements.
 The only acceptable English tests and exempt categories are specified at www.ut.ee/requirements.

 A motivation letter must be added to your application.

-The IRRS programme combines comprehensive study of international relations as an academic discipline and political practice with in-depth understanding of a particular geographic region.
+The IRRS programme combines a comprehensive study of international relations as an academic discipline and political practice with an in-depth understanding of a particular geographic region.
 Students will choose one of the four regional modules for their specialization.

 These regional foci grow out of our multinational faculty’s research interests and competences and reflects Estonia’s historical experience at the border of Europe and Russia – experience which is highly relevant to other countries located in-between bigger powers.

 - central principles and sources of international law